wistia/wistia-open-docs/_posts/stats-api.md

-media_id | An identifier indicating which video was watched. media_url | The video's URL in the Wistia account. media_name | The name of the video.
+media_id | An identifier indicating which video was watched. media_url | The video's URL in the Wistia account. media_name | The name of the video. iframe_heatmap_url | The URL of an HTML page that will render the heatmap for this event.

 ### Events: Show